nazifapennstate/bmmb852/week7/README.md

 # Week 7: Write a reusable alignment Makefile

 This week’s goal was to generalize the Week 6 Makefile so that it can process both Illumina and Oxford Nanopore (ONT) sequencing runs for the Ebola virus reference genome.
-The pipeline automatically downloads data, aligns reads using the appropriate mapper, and generates coverage tracks for visualization.
+The Makefile uploaded performs the following tasks:

 | Target          | Purpose                                                                                                    |
 | --------------- | ---------------------------------------------------------------------------------------------------------- |